Michael McCrum: Corpus Christi College

 In 1980, McCrum returned to Corpus Christi, Cambridge, as Master, introducing women to the college in 1983.
 In 1987 he became the last of the University of Cambridge's part-time Vice-Chancellors.
 He was president of the Cambridge Society from 1989 to 1996.

 He chaired the Oxford and Cambridge Schools Examination Board from 1981 to 1987, and the School Governing Bodies Association from 1989 to 1994.

 In his farewell speech as Vice-Chancellor, he called for university lecturers to be better paid.

 An Anglican, he was chairman of the Cathedrals Fabric Commission for England (from 1991) and was a member of the BBC/IBA religious affairs committee (while headmaster of Tonbridge; despite his reforming zeal in other respects, formal daily chapel services remained part of the fabric of school life while he was there; he did make attendance voluntary at Eton).

 Honours

-He was appointed CBE in 1998.
+He was appointed CBE in the 1996 Birthday Honours.